 (From the point of view of job seekers in the software sector, it is of course always good to know whether your potential employer has its finger on the pulse of the times. )

 1. version control - do you use it?

 Of course we do, we don't live in the 90s anymore after all.
 If you want to track changes to your code, manage them, and enable your programmers to collaborate more effectively, version control is critical.

 For us, a Git workflow is the be-all and end-all, but depending on the type of project, we use feature branching, continuous delivery, sometimes even Gitflow.
 Among other things, we use Atlassian's own Bitbucket, as well as GitLab and GitHub Cloud.
 We place the greatest value on automation.

 2. can you create builds in one step?

-Yes, and we can even go one better; By using Docker and Bamboo, this is always streamlined for our projects.
-By using such tools, you can easily automate the integration of code from multiple stakeholders into single builds (continuous integration).
+Yes, and we can even go one better; by using Docker and Bamboo, GitHub Actions and GitLab Pipelines, this is always automatically built for our projects.
+By using such tools, you can easily automate the integration of code from multiple stakeholders into single builds (keyword Continuous Integration, Continuous Delivery).

 3. do you create daily builds?